Cutting with Lasers

 A laser cutter mostly uses a thermal process in which the light emerges from the laser’s aperture.
 Then the beam is focused by a lens on to the surface of the material being cut.
 The beam either melts, burns or vaporizes the material in a localized area.
 Gas-assisted laser cutters use a jet of gas coaxial along with the laser beam to eject the molten material from the cut.
 This leaves an edge with a high quality finish.

 Typical laser cutters cut as small as 1 mm in size and specialized lasers can cut even smaller.
-Most industrial lasers can either cut with a pulse or cut with a continuous wave (CW).
+Most industrial lasers cut with a pulse or with a continuous wave (CW).
 A pulsed laser outputs a high power burst of energy for a short time.
 This is useful for cutting very small holes, piercing the material to start a cut in the interior, or for cutting material that may all melt if a constant laser beam was used.

 Industrial laser cutting systems can be implemented in batch manufacturing but also lend themselves very well to automation controlled by computer software in a production line system.
-Some of the benefits of using a laser cutter over other means of cutting include: the flexibility and precision cutting of simple or complex parts; a non contact cut which means no marks or contamination of the material; a high quality cut with no extra finishing required; and the ability to cut virtually any material.
+Some of the benefits of using a laser cutter over other means of cutting include: the flexibility and precision cutting of simple or complex parts, a non contact cut which means no marks or contamination of the material, a high quality cut with no extra finishing required, and the ability to cut virtually any material.